-The Group is a leading provider of private supplementary secondary school education services through a network of 9 teaching centres in Hong Kong.
+The Group is a leading provider of private supplementary secondary school education services through a network of 10 teaching centres in Hong Kong.

-For the year ended 31 July 2022, the Group had approximately 300 unique private secondary day school student enrollments; and 12,000 enrollments/registrations in our private ancillary education services and products.
-Our teaching delivery is managed by a professional team, comprising tutors, day school teachers, full-time and part-time teaching assistants.
+For the year ended 31 July 2023, the Group had approximately 132,000 enrollments/registrations in our private supplementary secondary school education services.
+Our teaching delivery is managed by a professional team, comprising of tutors, day school teachers, full-time and part-time teaching assistants.

-As a prominent force in the private supplementary education services in Hong Kong, the Group recognizes the significance of potential impacts our business could make on the lives of students and staff, and society.
+As a prominent force in the private supplementary education services in Hong Kong, the Group recognizes the significance of potential impacts our business could make on the lives of our students, our staff, and society.
 We also see the opportunities of being a role model and educating our students and staff by acting responsibly and committing to maintaining the wellness of the environment and the public.

-Our Group's subsidiary, Beacon College, has been awarded the "10 Year Plus Caring Company Logo" by The Hong Kong Council of Social Service for inspiring corporate social responsibility through caring for the community, the employees, and the environment for 14 consecutive years (from 2008 to 2022).
+Our Group's subsidiary, Beacon College, has been awarded the "15 Year Plus Caring Company Logo" by The Hong Kong Council of Social Service for inspiring corporate social responsibility through caring for the community, the employees, and the environment for 15 consecutive years (from 2008 to 2023).